DLBenchll/DLBench/README.md

 # DLBENCH: A Comprehensive Benchmark for SQL Translation with Large Language Models
 DLBENCH is a comprehensive benchmark for evaluating the SQL translation capabilities of Large Language Models (LLMs).
 It contains 6,402 translation tasks across seven popular DBMSs and 9,320 SQL dialects, covering both real-world and diverse synthetic scenarios.
 The quality and difficulty of DLBENCH are validated through a rigorous multi-step cleaning process and cross-checked by both LLM-based and human annotations.
 Please check our [Leaderboard](https://dlbenchll.github.io/leaderboard.html) for a visualization of the evaluation results.

-## Updates
-- 2025-05-30 Publish benchmark and leaderboard
-- 2025-06-20 Add usage instructions for running inference and evaluation with DLBench

 ## Benchmark Dataset

 DLBENCH includes two comprehensive SQL translation datasets: **BIRDTRANS** and **BUTTERTRANS**.
 These datasets cover a diverse range of SQL queries across multiple relational DBMS dialects, carefully selected to reflect both real-world and synthetic query scenarios.